-The announcement in November 2014 of a U.S.-China agreement to curb greenhouse gas emissions was thus both a surprise and a potential milestone, shattering, perhaps, the “alliance of denial,” as the New York Times once termed it, by which the two nations used each other’s inaction as a pretext to postpone action on climate.
+The announcement in November 2014 of a U.S.-China agreement to curb greenhouse gas emissions was both a surprise and a milestone, shattering the “alliance of denial,” as the New York Times once termed it, by which the two nations used each other’s inaction as a pretext to postpone action on climate.
 The pact committed China, for the first time, to cap emissions of greenhouse gases, with the turnaround to come no later than 2030.

-Even more strikingly, a paper being published in March 2016 in Climate Policy forecasts that China’s CO2 emissions from fossil fuel combustion may peak as early as 2020 — a full decade before the cap target year.
-Moreover, rather than shooting past earlier benchmarks, emissions in 2030 would be 7% below the 2020 peak and even 1% under last year’s emissions, according to the forecast.
+Even more strikingly, a paper published in March 2016 in Climate Policy forecasted that China’s CO2 emissions from fossil fuel combustion might peak as early as 2020 — a full decade before the cap target year.
+Moreover, rather than shooting past earlier benchmarks, emissions in 2030 would be 7% below the 2020 peak and even 1% under 2016 emissions, according to the Climate Policy forecast.
 Such a turnaround would exceed all but the most buoyant expectations that greeted the 2014 announcement and would raise the bar for the U.S. and the other 190 nations that submitted emission pledges at the U.N. climate summit in Paris in December.

-This upbeat analysis comes from two of the world’s most prestigious climate think tanks: the Centre for Climate Change Economics and Policy, and the Grantham Research Institute on Climate Change and the Environment, both based in London.
-The authors are Fergus Green, a climate policy consultant from the London School of Economics; and Sir Nicholas Stern, director of the Grantham Institute and arguably the world’s most renowned climate economist.
+That upbeat analysis came from two of the world’s most prestigious climate think tanks: the Centre for Climate Change Economics and Policy, and the Grantham Research Institute on Climate Change and the Environment, both based in London.
+The authors were Fergus Green, a climate policy consultant from the London School of Economics; and Sir Nicholas Stern, director of the Grantham Institute and arguably the world’s most renowned climate economist.
 (We reported on their analysis in a March 9 blog post, China Emissions Will Peak Soon (If They Haven’t Already): New Study.)

 Indeed, China’s cap pledge virtually ensured that its rate of emissions growth would begin bending downward before 2030, on account of the lead time needed to overcome the “inertia” built into the factors that collectively determine emission levels.
 Moreover, the commitment from Beijing conferred instant legitimacy on political forces within China favoring clean energy and seeking relief from relentless air pollution that kills an estimated 1.6 million Chinese a year — no small matter in a society that operates according to perceived political and cultural authority.

-The 2014 announcement didn’t specify the policies by which China would actually bend and reduce its burning of carbon fuels, especially coal.
-(Our March 9 blog post has details.)
-This dirtiest fossil fuel has been the mainstay of China’s energy economy, not only in power generation but in industrial production and even provision of heat.
-Available data indicate that China’s coal use tripled in just 15 years and was as great as that of the entire rest of the world, and accounted for more than 60 percent of the country’s primary energy, i.e., half-again as much as China’s hydro-electricity, nuclear power, petroleum, natural gas, and wind and solar energy combined.
+The prime mover in the flattening of China’s CO2 emissions was the downturn in its use of coal.
+As CTC intern Cristina Mendez pointed out in her April 2017 post, coal use began declining in 2013.
+Prior to then, this dirtiest fossil fuel was the mainstay of China’s energy economy, not only in power generation but in industrial production and even provision of heat.
+Available data indicated that China’s coal use tripled in just 15 years to 2013 to exceed coal use by the entire rest of the world.
+Coal accounted for more than 60 percent of the country’s primary energy, i.e., half-again as much as China’s hydro-electricity, nuclear power, petroleum, natural gas, and wind and solar energy combined.
 By any measure, the relentless increase in China’s combustion of coal was both the engine driving China’s astounding economic growth and the single biggest cause of surging global warming emissions over the past quarter-century.

-Frequent rumors notwithstanding, China does not administer any carbon tax.
-Seven pilot carbon cap-and-trade programs have operated in Guangdong, Shanghai and Shenzhene provinces, among others, and these paved the way for the September 2015 announcement by President Xi Jinping at the White House that China intends to inaugurate a nationwide cap-and-trade system in 2017.
+Periodic rumors notwithstanding, China does not administer any carbon tax.
+Seven pilot carbon cap-and-trade programs have operated in Guangdong, Shanghai and Shenzhene provinces, among others, and these paved the way for the September 2015 announcement by President Xi Jinping at the White House that China intended to inaugurate a nationwide cap-and-trade system in 2017.